-8. Exercise price of shares he exercise price must not be less than the highest of: ) the closing price of the shares as stated in the Stock Exchange's quotation sheets on the date of grant; daily the average of the closing prices of the shares as stated in the S Exchange's daily quotation sheets for the five business days immedia preceding the date of grant; and ii) the nominal value of a share.
-9. Remaining life of the scheme Subject to earlier termination by the Company in general meeting or by the the Share Option Scheme will expire on 22 September 2026, provided provision of the Share Option Scheme shall remain in force to the extern option granted prior thereto.
+8. Exercise price of shares

+The exercise price must not be less than the highest of:

+- the closing price of the shares as stated in the Stock Exchange's daily quotation sheets on the date of grant; - (ii) the average of the closing prices of the shares as stated in the Stock Exchange's daily quotation sheets for the five business days immediately preceding the date of grant; and - (iii) the nominal value of a share. - 9.
+Remaining life of the scheme

+Subject to earlier termination by the Company in general meeting or by the Board, the Share Option Scheme will expire on 22 September 2026, provided that the provision of the Share Option Scheme shall remain in force to the extent of any option granted prior thereto.